Please refer to the full Admission Guide pdf for notes and appendices

-NB!
-If your progression to the applied course is evident (i.e. a GCSE student applying for A-level study), the Principal might consider an offer letter subject to the interview only.
+If your progression to the applied course is evident (e.g a GCSE student applying for A-level study), the Principal may consider extending an offer letter subject to the interview only.

 Admissions Stage III: Interview

-After an assessment of a student’s previous academic progress, the College will interview you in Oxford or set up a Skype interview, which will be with the Principal and one member of our Academic team.
+After an assessment of the student’s previous academic progress, the College will interview you in Oxford or set up a Skype interview, which will be with the Principal and one other member of our Academic team.

 The interview will include an informal conversation with the Principal and/or written assessments on your selected subjects of study, if the Academic team considers it appropriate in the circumstances.
 The purpose of this is to identify any areas of weakness, if a student’s previous academic reports show inconsistent progress.